Optimization of CNOT circuits on limited connectivity architecture: Introduction

-There are several size optimization algorithms for CNOT circuits under topological constraint graph.
-Kissinger \emph{et al.}~\cite{kissinger2019cnot} proposed an algorithm that gives a $2n^2$-size equivalent circuit for any CNOT circuits if the constrained graph contains a Hamiltonian path.
-Unfortunately, their optimized size is $O(n^{3})$ for the constrained graph without a Hamiltonian path.
-Nash \emph{et al.}~\cite{nash2019quantum} proposed a similar algorithm simultaneously which gives a $4n^2$-size equivalent CNOT circuit for any CNOT circuits on any connected graph.
-There arises the following question: Given any CNOT circuit, how can we implement it on the state-of-art quantum devices with smallest size of quantum gates and/or lowest circuit depth?
+There are several size optimization algorithms for CNOT circuits under the {limited connectivity architecture}.
+Kissinger \emph{et al.}~\cite{kissinger2019cnot} proposed an algorithm that gives a $2n^2$-size equivalent circuit for any CNOT circuits if the { architecture} contains a Hamiltonian path.
+Unfortunately, their optimized size is $O(n^{3})$ for the { architecture} without a Hamiltonian path.
+Nash \emph{et al.}~\cite{nash2019quantum} proposed a similar algorithm simultaneously which gives a $4n^2$-size equivalent CNOT circuit for any CNOT circuits under any connected graph. {There arises the following question:}

+{\emph{Given any CNOT circuit, how can we implement it on the state-of-art quantum devices with the smallest size of quantum gates and/or lowest circuit depth?}}

-In this paper, we consider how to optimize the size/depth of CNOT circuits under topological structure constraints, without or with limited ancillas.
-We firstly propose an algorithm that can optimize the size of any given CNOT circuit to $2n^2$ on any connected graph.
-This bound is tight for the constrained graph with maximum degree $O(1)$.
-We further give an algorithm that can optimize the size of any given CNOT circuit to $O\pbra{\frac{n^2}{\log \delta}}$ on a constrained graph with minimum degree $\delta$.
-We also prove this bound is asymptotically tight for a regular graph.
-We simulate our size optimization algorithm on some particular graphs in near-term quantum devices, and the simulation experimental results show our optimized size is smaller than the existing results~\cite{kissinger2019cnot,nash2019quantum}.
+In this paper, we first consider how to optimize the size of the CNOT circuit without ancillae.
+Our algorithm achieves a worst-case bound $O\left(\frac{n^2}{\log \delta}\right)$-size on any connected graph with minimum degree $\delta$. {Our algorithm is the generalization of Patel \emph{et al.}~\cite{patel2008optimal}.} Furthermore, we prove this bound is tight for the regular graph.
+For the sparse graph with maximum degree $O(1)$, we slightly improve the results of Kissinger \emph{et al.}~\cite{kissinger2019cnot} and Nash \emph{et al.}~\cite{nash2019quantum}.
+Specifically, we propose an algorithm that can optimize the size of any given CNOT circuit to $2n^2$ on any connected graph.
+We simulate this size optimization algorithm on some particular graphs in near-term quantum devices, and the simulation experimental results show our optimized size is smaller than the existing results~\cite{kissinger2019cnot,nash2019quantum}.